AnthonyFermin/Chip-Chop/projectproposal.md

 ### Market-
-**Consumers**: Targeting young professionals and everyone who is hungry for homemade food<br>
+**Consumers =** Targeting young professionals and everyone who is hungry for homemade food<br>
-**Providers**: People who love to cook and would like to make some extra money on the side by sharing their cultural delicacies with locals in and around their neighborhood.
+**Providers =** People who love to cook and would like to make some extra money on the side by sharing their cultural delicacies with locals in and around their neighborhood.